shanenak/tetris-calendar/README.md

 ## Implementation

 This quick implementation was built with React.js, Redux, and JavaScript.
 Efficiency was the main constraint and was not fully optimized within the short development time frame.
-Currently, most dates do not result in a true solution to the problem as they are missing one or two of the tetris pieces.
+Currently, some dates do not result in a true solution to the problem as they are missing one or two of the tetris pieces.
+Additionally, a calculation limit is placed, so not all solutions are generated.
 Further study will be done to increase performance and effectiveness and reduce latency.